Nextdoor/kingpin/docs/actors/rightscale.server_array.Execute.md

 **Options**

   * `array` - The name of the ServerArray to operate on
   * `script` - The name of the RightScript or Recipe to execute
+  * `execute_runtime` - Expected number of seconds to execute.
+Default: 5.
   * `inputs` - Dictionary of Key/Value pairs to use as inputs for the script

 Examples